eliocamp/pycdo/README.md

 Instead of using the pythonic `selvar("u10", "v10")`, the input switches to the command line syntax `-selvar,u10,v10` passed as a string.
-By writing strings instead of cose, the user loses autocomplete, syntax checking and discoverabilty.
+By writing strings instead of code, the user loses autocomplete, syntax checking and discoverabilty.
 It also requires the user to understand and be able to write using two different languages.
 Plus, the order of operations is reversed: we read `seltimestep` first and `selvar` next